jtdatadetective/People-Dept-A-B-Testing-Project/README.md

 and how that can be applied to solve an organizational problem.

 A/B tests are very commonly performed by data analysts to test for statistical significance between two means and whether a difference occurred by chance.
-For this project, I will be utilizing A/B testing to help the People Department of a ficticious company determine if their recruiting efforts are significantly different with application process 1 vs. application process 2.
+For this project, I will be utilizing A/B testing to help the People Department of a fictitious company determine if their recruiting efforts are significantly different with application process 1 vs. application process 2.

 Scenario: The company is having trouble recruiting for an hourly position with a tight labor market and competitive wages and they want to ensure that the current application